 There are several possible explanations:

-- Hormonal changes (like those related to menstruation, menopause, or thyroid imbalances) can affect mood, even if there’s no external cause.
+Hormonal changes like those related to menstruation, menopause, or thyroid imbalances can affect mood, even if there’s no external cause.

-- Brain chemistry: Neurotransmitters such as serotonin, dopamine, and norepinephrine play a big role in mood regulation.
+Neurotransmitters such as serotonin, dopamine, and norepinephrine play a big role in mood regulation.

 When these chemicals are imbalanced, it can lead to sadness or mood swings.